mwz-cg/playground-react/markdowns/1-introduction.md

 First, if you prefer to isolate the view in a separate file, go for it: put the rendering function in its own file, and bam! there you go.
 Then, ask yourself: does it *really* change anything, other than having twice as many files?

 Then again, remember that you're not really writing HTML; JSX is just easier to use than creating elements by hand.
 The thing is, if you are targeting a browser (you don't have to by the way, you could build a mobile app using React native instead), at some point this is going to require one of two things: either you give the browser some fixed HTML, or you manipulate the DOM dynamically.
 React does the latter, it just happens to be convenient to describe the view with HTML-like syntax (JSX).
-If you're not happy with JSX you could very well write a completely different language that would be more like a Jade/pug template or an S-expression such as Racket's *X-expression*:
+If you're not happy with JSX you could very well write a completely different language that would be more like a [Pug](https://pugjs.org) (formerly Jade) template or an [S-expression](https://en.wikipedia.org/wiki/S-expression) such as Racket's *[X-expression](https://docs.racket-lang.org/xml/index.html#%28def._%28%28lib._xml%2Fprivate%2Fxexpr-core..rkt%29._xexpr~3f%29%29)*:

 ```
 (html